Siberia: Climate

 Vegetation in Siberia mostly consists of taiga, with a tundra belt on the northern fringe, and a temperate forest zone in the south.

-The climate varies dramatically, but it typically has warm but short summers and long, brutally cold winters.
+The climate varies dramatically, but it typically has warm but short summers and long, extremely cold winters.
 On the north coast, north of the Arctic Circle, there is a very short (about one month long) summer.

 Almost all the population lives in the south, along the route of the Trans-Siberian Railway.
 The climate in this southernmost part is humid continental climate (Köppen Dfa/Dfb or Dwa/Dwb) with cold winters but fairly warm summers lasting at least four months.
 The annual average temperature is about 0.5 C. January averages about −20 C and July about +19 C, while daytime temperatures in summer typically exceed 20 C. With a reliable growing season, an abundance of sunshine and fertile chernozem soils, southern Siberia is acceptable for profitable agriculture, as was demonstrated in the early 20th century.

 Most of Siberia lies in a continental subarctic climate (Koppen Dfc, Dwc, or Dsc), with the annual average temperature about −5 °C and an average for January of −25 C and an average for July of +17 C, although this varies considerably, with a July average about 10 C in the taiga–tundra ecotone.
 Business Insider lists Verkhoyansk and Oymyakon, in the Sakha Republic, as being in competition for the title of the "Pole of Cold:" the coldest inhabited point in the Northern Hemisphere.
 Oymyakon recorded a temperature of −67.7 °C on 6 February 1933.
 Verkhoyansk, further north and further inland, recorded a temperature of −69.8 °C for three consecutive nights: 5, 6 and 7 February 1933.
 Each town also frequently reaches 30 C in the summer, giving them, and much of the rest of Russian Siberia, the world's greatest temperature variation between summer's highs and winter's lows, often well over 94–100 C-change between the seasons.

 Southwesterly winds bring warm air from Central Asia and the Middle East.
 The climate in West Siberia (Omsk, or Novosibirsk) is several degrees warmer than in the East (Irkutsk, or Chita).
 But summer temperatures in other regions can reach +38 C. In general, Sakha is the coldest Siberian region, and the basin of the Yana has the lowest temperatures of all, with permafrost reaching 1493 m.
 Nevertheless, Imperial Russian plans of settlement never viewed cold as an impediment.
 In the winter, southern Siberia sits near the center of the semi-permanent Siberian High, so winds are usually light in the winter.

 Precipitation is generally low, exceeding 500 mm only in Kamchatka, where moist winds flow from the Sea of Okhotsk onto high mountains – producing the region's only major glaciers, though volcanic eruptions and low summer temperatures allow only limited forests to grow.
 Precipitation is high in most of Primorye in the extreme south, where monsoonal influences can produce quite heavy summer rainfall.